github/codeql/ql/docs/learn-ql/introduce-libraries.rst

 expression appears in a syntactic context where it is assigned to or read from, respectively.

-Finally, ``ValueExpr`` generalizes ``ReferenceExpr`` to include all other kinds of expressions that can be evaluated to a value (as opposed to expressions that refer to a package, a type or a statement label).
+Finally, ``ValueExpr`` generalizes ``ReferenceExpr`` to include all other kinds of expressions that can be evaluated to a value (as opposed to expressions that refer to a package, a type, or a statement label).

 Functions